 - Drake email.
-Course announcements will occasionally be sent to this account, so check it daily.
+Course announcements will occasionally be sent to your Drake email account, so check it daily.
 Announcements often get diverted to "Junk" or "Clutter" folders, so check them as well as your inbox. - Blackboard.
 Required FlatWorld homework, slideshow quizzes, and problem sets are posted here.
-If you have difficulty accessing Blackboard, please call the ITS HelpDesk at 271-3001. - Course materials webpage (wmboal.com/pmicro).
-Old exams are posted here.
+If you have difficulty accessing Blackboard, please call the ITS HelpDesk at 271-3001. - Old exams webpage (http://wmboal.com/pmicro).
+Use them to prepare for this semester's exams.